‘The Walking Dead’ T-Shirt Pulled After A Single Complaint [Poll]

 For many people, it was not until the T-shirt was pulled by Primark did they realize the racist slur, as was likely the case when the issue was raised with the store assistant Lucraft spoke to according to Scotsman.
 “I politely asked the young woman at the checkout if other people had questioned it, but she had not yet seen it as it was new stock,” Lucraft explained.
 “As we discussed it, she too was horrified.”

-Do you think Primark should have pulled their Walking Dead t-shirt?
+Do you think Primark should have pulled their Walking Dead T-shirt?
 Let us know your thoughts on the matter by voting in the poll below.

-AMC’s The Walking Dead returns with Episode 11, (entitled “Hostilities and Calamities”) of Season 7 of on Sunday, February 19 at 9 p.m.
+AMC’s The Walking Dead returns with Episode 11 (titled “Hostilities and Calamities”) of Season 7 on Sunday, February 19, at 9 p.m.
 ET.
 The official synopsis for Episode 11 is below.

 “An outsider experiences The Sanctuary.”